Poset-free Families and Lubell-boundedness: Large Intervals

-Note that the second part of Lemma~\ref{lem:parameters} (iv) has recently been discovered independently by Burcsi and Nagy~\cite{BurNag}.
+Note that the second part of Lemma~\ref{lem:parameters} (iv), the case that $P_1=\{p\}^-$, has been discovered independently by Burcsi and Nagy~\cite{BurNag}.

-Our purpose in studying large intervals is to find when will the parameter $e(P_1\cup P_2)$ have the ``additive property'', as presented in Lemma~\ref{lem:parameters} (iv).
-However, not every poset contains a large interval.
-For example, every maximal interval of the butterfly poset $\B$ is a $\Pa_2$, but $e(\Pa_2)<e(\B)$.
+Our purpose in studying large intervals is to find when the parameter $e(P_1\cup P_2)$ has the ``additive property'' of Lemma~\ref{lem:parameters} (iv).
+Unfortunately, not all posets contain a large interval.
+For example, every maximal interval of the butterfly poset $\B$ is a $\Pa_2$, but $e(\B)>e(\Pa_2)=1$.
 So poset $\B$, which is centrally L-bounded (hence, L-bounded), has no large interval.
 Nevertheless, if an L-bounded poset contains a large interval, then it is unique.

 \begin{proposition} Let $P$ be an L-bounded poset.
 Then $P$ contains at most one large interval.
-Furthermore, if an $m$-L-bounded $P$ contains a large interval $I$, then $I$ is also $m$-L-bounded. \end{proposition}
+Furthermore, if an $m$-L-bounded $P$ contains a large interval $I$, then $I$ is itself $m$-L-bounded. \end{proposition}